ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 .. image:: ../../../resources/en/documentation/data_download/download_datasets.png
    :align: center

-9. The default data: Soil organic carbon degradation, land cover degradation, land productivity dynamics, and population dissaggregated by gender, will be added to the map for the region of interest.
+9. The default data: Soil organic carbon degradation, land cover degradation, land productivity dynamics, and population disaggregated by gender, will be added to the map for the region of interest.

 .. image:: ../../../resources/en/training/t03/add_layers.png
    :align: center